zixun/GodEye/Carthage/Checkouts/ANREye/README.md

 Class for monitor excessive blocking on the main thread

 ## Family
-This library is derived from the [GodEye](https://github.com/zixun/GodEye) project which can automaticly display Log,Crash,Network,ANR,Leak,CPU,RAM,FPS,NetFlow,Folder and etc with one line of code.
+This library is derived from the [GodEye](https://github.com/zixun/GodEye) project which can automatically display Log,Crash,Network,ANR,Leak,CPU,RAM,FPS,NetFlow,Folder and etc with one line of code.
 Just like god opened his eyes

 ## Book & Principle